chef/knife-azure/docs/ASM.md

 #### Options for Bootstrapping a Windows Node in Azure

-    :bootstrap_protocol            Default is winrm for a windows image :winrm_password                The WinRM password
+    :bootstrap_protocol            Default is winrm for a windows image :connection_password           The WinRM password
-    :winrm_authentication_protocol Defaults to negotiate, supports kerberos, can be set to basic for debugging :winrm_transport               Defaults to plaintext, use ssl for improved privacy :winrm_port                    Defaults to 5985 plaintext transport, or 5986 for SSL :ca_trust_file                 The CA certificate file to use to verify the server when using SSL :winrm_ssl_verify_mode         Defaults to verify_peer, use verify_none to skip validation of the server certificate during testing
+    :winrm_auth_method             Defaults to negotiate, supports kerberos, can also be set to plaintext or ssl :winrm_ssl                     Defaults to plaintext, use ssl for improved privacy :connection_port               Defaults to 5985 plaintext transport, or 5986 for SSL :ca_trust_file                 The CA certificate file to use to verify the server when using SSL :winrm_no_verify_cert          Defaults to verify_peer, use verify_none to skip validation of the server certificate during testing
     :kerberos_keytab_file          The Kerberos keytab file used for authentication :kerberos_realm                The Kerberos realm used for authentication :kerberos_service              The Kerberos service used for authentication